libp2p/docs/content/concepts/circuit-relay.md

 Everything prior to the `/p2p-circuit/` above is the address of the relay peer, which includes the transport address and their peer id `QmRelay`.
 After `/p2p-circuit/` is the peer id for my peer at the other end of the line, `QmAlice`.

-By giving the full relay path to my friend `QmBob`, they're able to quickly establish a relayed connection without "ask around" for a relay that has a route to `QmAlice`.
+By giving the full relay path to my friend `QmBob`, they're able to quickly establish a relayed connection without having to "ask around" for a relay that has a route to `QmAlice`.

 #### AutoRelay